 Remember; NEVER blindly trust your veterinarian… It’s up to all pet parents to make informed decisions that will ultimately affect the heath and lives of their cats/dog.

-And I would always, always visit or if none are located in my area do a phone consultation with a good holistic vet regarding diet, vaccination protocols or drug therapies…
+Always, always visit or if none are located in your area do a phone consultation with a good holistic / integrative vet regarding diet, vaccination protocols or drug therapies… and ALWAYS ask EVERY vet these eight questions.